-China - Entry visas are required by all visitors to China for stays over 15 days and Wendy Wu Tours Visa Department can assist you with the process of obtaining a visa.
-Please note - Once an online visa application has been completed you may be advised to visit one of three visa centres in New Zealand - Auckland, Wellington or Christchurch.
-Full details will be advised by Wendy Wu Tours Visa Department.
-Please be advised that your passport must have at least six months validity left on it when you arrive back in New Zealand.
+China Visas are not required for New Zealand and Australia passport holders for stays 30 days and under.
+For longer periods in China and/or other passport holders a visa will be required.
+Full details will be advised by Wendy Wu Tours upon booking.

+Please be advised that your passport must have at least six months validity left on it when you arrive back into New Zealand.

 Please note the visa procedures and requirements may change at any time.
 These changes are often made by the relevant embassy or consulate; Wendy Wu Tours acts as a third party and has no influence on the process of a visa.
-Currently a visa is required for New Zealand Passport holders.
 Your travel consultant will inform you if any changes are applicable prior to your departure.